-You’re probably familiar with two factor authentication if you use services like Google Suite, Apple iCloud, or Xero.
+You’re probably familiar with two-factor authentication if you use services like Google Suite, Apple iCloud, or Xero.
 It’s sometimes called Two-Factor Authentication/Verification or 2FA for short.

 The OTP screen appears during the login process to request a code as part of 2FA, even in cases where a password has recently been reset, ensuring enhanced security for your account.
+Users also have the flexibility to select an authenticator app that suits their preferences.
+Popular options like Google Authenticator and Microsoft Authenticator are commonly used, but others are also compatible, allowing each user to choose an app based on individual needs.

 Why use Two-Factor Authentication (2FA)?